Best Products for High Porosity Hair + Care Tips

 Shampoo

-This SheaMoisture shampoo and conditioner set is enriched with shea butter, manuka honey, mafura oil, and baobab oil to infuse dry hair with moisture.
+This SheaMoisture shampoo and conditioner set is enriched with shea butter, manuka honey, mafura oil, and baobab oil to put moisture back into dry hair.

 Leave in Conditioner

-Aunt Jackie’s Curls and Coils Quench Leave-In Hair Conditioner is enriched with shea butter, extra virgin olive oil, and marshmallow root to hydrate and refresh your thirsty locks without weighing them down.
+Aunt Jackie’s Curls and Coils Quench Leave-In Hair Conditioner has shea butter, extra virgin olive oil, and marshmallow root.
+It hydrates without weighing hair down.

 Aunt Jackie's Curls and Coils Quench Moisture Intensive Leave-In Hair Conditioner